WP File Download: Files and Categories

 Open PDF in browser

-Finally, you also have an option to open the PDF in a new tab instead of downloading it.
+Finally, you also have an option to open the PDF in a new tab instead of previewing it as a lightbox.
 You can find this option in the Frontend tab too.

 5. Manage single file

 Managing single files has never been so simple.
 With a single click of a button, you can set up the file options and insert files into your WordPress posts or pages.